shivkurtarkar/bussiness-dashboard/README.md

 # Problem statement
 Help bussiness with demand forcasting to simplify daily bussiness operation.
+To give insights into how bussiness is performing by visualizing metrics on the dashboard.